-Exservan (riluzole oral film) is a medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of amyotrophic lateral sclerosis (ALS), a progressive neurological disease characterized by the degeneration and death of motor neurons that control voluntary muscle movements.
+ALS is a neurodegenerative disease characterized by the degeneration and death of motor neurons, the nerve cells that control voluntary muscle movements.

 Exservan in clinical trials

 Exservan’s approval in the U.S. was supported by data from two clinical trials of Rilutek.
 In these trials, a tablet formulation of riluzole significantly extended the time to death or to require a tracheostomy – a tube inserted through the neck into the windpipe to help with breathing.

 The approval package also included results from a study in healthy volunteers, called Study 162020, demonstrating that Exservan has an equivalent pharmacokinetics profile (how a drug is absorbed, distributed, and eliminated from the body) to Rilutek.

 Study 162020 was a randomized clinical trial that tested a single dose of Exservan and Rilutek in 32 healthy volunteers.
 All participants received the two medications in fasting conditions and after a fatty meal, with one-week intervals between each study period.

 Results showed the two formulations were generally equivalent, with similar amounts of riluzole reaching the blood, similar peak concentrations, and similar times to clearing half of the active ingredient from circulation.
 Also mimicking the effects of the tablet formulation, taking Exservan with food reduced the amount of riluzole absorbed by the body.